msanand/jekyllstarter/README.md

 ##### Option 1:

-Use the Jekyll Starter Yeoman generator to generate your blog in a matter of seconds.
+Use the Jekyll Starter Yeoman generator to scaffold your blog in a matter of seconds.

 To install generator-jekyllstarter from npm, run: